 The documentary drills home the adage, “Life is about the journey, not the destination.”
 Not only is Dekker’s journey breathtaking but it’s an unconventional portrait of maturing adolescence.
 It’s so refreshing to see a teenage girl achieving her passion in life rather than pining for a boyfriend or obsessing over social media.
 And it’s not just Dekker’s journey but Schlesinger’s journey to get this project off the ground.
 The young filmmaker was working on staff at the Sundance channel as a production supervisor, but after meeting Dekker, she gave her two-weeks notice to devote herself to making the film.
 She turned to Kickstarter to help raise funds for the film project.

 ‘Maidentrip’ is a fascinating documentary that chronicles Laura Dekker’s incredible achievement.
 At times the camera acts like a ‘Wilson’ volleyball like in the film, ‘Cast Away.’
 This is more than a young girl breaking a world record, it is about finding one’s true self and passions in life and enjoying the ride along the way.
-For details on where to view ‘Maidentrip,’ please visit First Run Features http://firstrunfeatures.com/maidentrip/.
+Please visit, First Run Features http://firstrunfeatures.com/maidentrip/ for details on how to purchase a DVD.
 Check out the official trailer http://youtu.be/04z3dS6P60g.